MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 > Please refer to media specific documentation and WHCP for the completed Modern Standby requirements for your device type.

-For networking device, the OS is responsible for the power policy decision for the device, i.e. the OS controls when the device must go to Dx and what kind of network events the device should wake on.
-The device driver's responsiblity is to reliably execute the power transition flow when requested by the OS, and then correctly program their hardware according to the wake condition set by the OS.
+For networking device, the OS is responsible for its power policy decision, i.e. the OS controls when the device must go to Dx and what kinds of network events the device should wake on.
+The device driver's responsiblity is to reliably execute the power transition sequence when requested by the OS, and then correctly program their hardware for the wake condition set by the OS.

-The OS makes the power policy decision for the networking deivce based on a broad set of factors, including system-wide power policies and user choices.
+The OS makes the power policy decision based on a broad set of factors, including system-wide power policies and user choices.
 The following are some common power policies used for networking devices on a Modern Standby system:

 > [!Warning] The power policies might change between releases as the OS evolves, and they are listed here just for illustration purpose.